jetty-project/annotation-discovery/README.md

-# annotation-scanning
+# annotation-discovery
-Portable library for annotation scanning to be proposed as OpenJDK JEP
+Portable library for annotation discovery to be proposed as OpenJDK JEP